A New Way to Load Test

 LTC Founders and Principals

 Jon Sinnreich: Principal Engineer and CTO, LTC.
 He earned an MEng in Structural Engineering and a BS in Civil Engineering from the University of Florida in 1998 and 1995, respectively.
 He worked for Loadtest, Inc. for sixteen years where among other things, he was head of R&D. More recently he was head of the University of Florida’s Powell Structures and Materials lab, where he oversaw research projects dealing with infrastructure natural hazards.
-Jon is a Florida registered Professional Engineer, and the current Chairman of ASTM Subcommittee D18.23 (Field Instrumentation Subcommittee under Soil and Rock).
-He is active in multiple DFI technical committees including Drilled Shaft, ACIP and Testing and Evaluation, as well as a member of the ASCE Geo-Institute.
+Jon is a Florida registered Professional Engineer, and the current Chairman of ASTM Subcommittee D18.23 (Field Instrumentation Subcommittee under Soil and Rock) and DFI’s Seismic and Lateral Loads Technical Committee.
+Jon is also a member of the Editorial Board of the DFI Journal, and is active in multiple other DFI technical committees including Drilled Shaft, ACIP and Testing and Evaluation, as well as a member of the ASCE Geo-Institute.

 Aaron King: Vice-President, LTC.
 Aaron earned a Bachelor of Science in Civil Engineering from the University of Florida in 2007.
 He worked for Loadtest, Inc. for six years and was heavily involved in the research, development and implementation of new technologies into the core business.
 He was a principal researcher on NASA’s Crawlerway Foundation and Compatibility Study which was awarded 2011 Florida Section Project of the Year by the American Society of Civil Engineers.
 Following Loadtest, he worked for DSI for four years as a geotechnical sales engineer for the Mid-Atlantic Region.
 He is also an entrepreneur and patent holding inventor.
 Aaron is currently an active member of both DFI and ADSC.